ARTICLE ONE: Name and Location

 Section 1: Full Member: (a) is an independent agricultural consultant who provides recommendations and/or data for a fee that is itemized and billed to clients; and who receives no compensation from a client’s purchase or application of products based on those recommendations and/or data, and further, if compensated as an employee, whose compensation is not subsidized or supplemented by any portion of the employer’s revenue which is derived from the sale, distribution, transfer, or application of products.
-Products are defined as including, but not limited to: inorganic or organic soil amendments; seed or plant materials; commercially available equipment, machinery, or implements; chemical or biological pest control inputs and/or animal feed or medicinal products; and (b) possesses a four (4)-year college degree in an appropriate field of study; and (c) has had a minimum of one year of experience as an independent agricultural consultant, which may be substituted by a Master’s or Ph.D. degree from an accredited college or university in an appropriate discipline; and (d) as per the Louisiana Pesticide Law of Title 3 (three) of the Louisiana Revised Statues as it is currently promulgated or amended in the future, is currently certified as an agricultural consultant working with or under a valid license; and (e) has completed and submitted an application for membership to the LACA Executive Board, and (f) has received full approval of said application by the LACA Executive Board and its assigned committee(s), if any, and (g) has agreed with the objectives of LACA, and (h) has agreed in writing to conform to the Code of Ethics of LACA.
+Products are defined as including, but not limited to: inorganic or organic soil amendments; seed or plant materials; commercially available equipment, machinery, or implements; chemical or biological pest control inputs and/or animal feed or medicinal products; and (b) possesses a four (4)-year college degree in an appropriate field of study; and (c) has had a minimum of one year of experience as an independent agricultural consultant, which may be substituted by a Master’s or Ph.D. degree from an accredited college or university in an appropriate discipline; and (d) as per the Louisiana Pesticide Law of Title 3 (three) of the Louisiana Revised Statues as it is currently promulgated or amended in the future, is currently certified as an agricultural consultant working with or under a valid license; and (e) has completed and submitted an application for membership to the LACA Executive Board, and (f) has agreed with the objectives of LACA, and (g) has agreed in writing to conform to the Code of Ethics of LACA.
 The foregoing provisions of part “(b)” of this Section shall not be applicable to Full members on record, and in good standing, as of the effective date of previous amended and restated by-laws dated February 17, 1998.
 The foregoing provisions of Section 1, parts (a) thru (d) shall not be applicable to Full Members who(se): (i) ordinary business activities do not involve agricultural consulting as described in the Louisiana Pesticide Law of Title 3 of the La.
-Rev. Statutes, and (ii) as complied with Section 1, parts (e) thru (h), and (iii) annually submits written verification of their status in good standing as a “voting” member of the National Alliance of Independent Crop Consultants.
+Rev. Statutes, and (ii) has complied with Section 1, parts (e) thru (h), and (iii) annually submits written verification of their status in good standing as a “voting” member of the National Alliance of Independent Crop Consultants.

-Section 2: Associate Member: (a) meets all requirements of Article Three, Section 1 (One) with the exception of part “(d)”; (b) is actively pursuing the fulfillment of part “(d)” above regarding statutory certification, and (c) has been nominated by a Full Member in good standing by written submission to and approval by the LACA Executive Board.
+Section 2: Associate Member: (a) meets all requirements of Article Three, Section One with the exception of part “(d)”; (b) is actively pursuing the fulfillment of part “(d)” above regarding statutory certification, and (c) has been nominated by a Full Member in good standing by written submission to the LACA Executive Board.

 Section 3: Affiliate Member: (a) has demonstrated support for the profession of agricultural consulting and an interest in assisting LACA in the fulfillment of its purposes; and (b) possesses competent technical knowledge in one or more agricultural disciplines; and (c) has been nominated by a Full Member in good standing by written submission to the LACA Executive Board.